What is Workplace Innovation?

 |Win-win outcomes for the organisation and its employees|

-The Fifth Element was used as the interpretive structure for EUWIN’s Knowledge Bank and Guide to Workplace Innovation.
+The Fifth Element was used as the interpretive structure for EUWIN’s Workplace Innovation Knowledge Bank.
+Further insights can also be found in Workplace Innovation Europe’s Guide to Workplace Innovation.

 Gustavsen, B. (1992) Dialogue and Development: Theory of Communication, Action Research and the Restructuring of Working Life, Van Gorcum, Assen.